hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 Christianity, also spread all over Europe.
-All these different races and their creeds and ideas, all these different hordes of Asuras, heated by the fire of constant struggle and warfare, began to melt and fuse in Mahâmâyâ's crucible; and from that fusion the modern European race has sprung up.
+All these different races and their creeds and ideas, all these different hordes of Asuras, heated by the fire of constant struggle and warfare, began to melt and fuse in Mahāmāyā's crucible; and from that fusion the modern European race has sprung up.

 Thus a barbarous, very barbarous European race came into existence, with